TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 \imageStyle{memory_region_mpu.png,width:90%}
     \image html memory_region_mpu.png "Sysconfig view of Memory Region with Automate MPU Setting"

+\note
+All cores should follow the same MPU setting i.e. either it should be enabled for all or disabled for all.

 ### Section

+\imageStyle{section_load_memory.png,width:60%}
+    \image html section_load_memory.png "Sysconfig view of Section: Load memory options"

 Within this section, the user has the option to set various parameters for a section.

+1. Section Type Selection: The user can choose from options like LOAD, DSECT, COPY, NOLOAD, and NOINT.

-1. Load Memory and Run Memory Options: These will list all available memory regions added by the user in the previous "Memory Region".
+2. Load Memory and Run Memory Options: These will list all available memory regions added by the user in the previous "Memory Region".
 By default, the run memory will match the load memory, unless the user chooses to make a specific change.

-\imageStyle{section_load_memory.png,width:60%}
+    - Sometimes instead of directing a section into a memory region, we may want to directly specify the memory address.
+This is possible when we select the option "Address" in "Load to Memory Regions or Address?".
+    - In this case options will appear to enter the value of load and run memory.

+    \imageStyle{load_to_address.png,width:60%}
-    \image html section_load_memory.png "Sysconfig view of Section: Load memory options"
+        \image html load_to_address.png "Sysconfig view of Section: Load to Address"

-2. Section Type Selection: The user can choose from options like LOAD, DSECT, COPY, NOLOAD, and NOINT.

 3. Output Section Requirement: It is mandatory for the user to add at least one output section.

 4. Output Section Grouping: The user can opt to either group all output sections together or keep them separate.
 The configurations for load and run memory, as well as section type, will apply to all output sections under a given instance.
+    - User can mention the Group's Start and End symbols.
+    - User can also mention the output section's start and end symbols.
+    - Option for alignment and alignment with padding (palign) can also be added.
+        - align: linker to place an output section at an address that falls on an n-byte boundary, where n is a power of 2
+        - palign: additionally ensures that the size of the section is a multiple of its placement alignment restrictions, padding the section size up to such a boundary, as needed.
+    - User can mention the fill value which is used to fill uninitialized holes.

 5. Input Section Addition: The user also has the flexibility to add zero or more input sections under a specific output section.
+    - Any additonal data can also be added in a multiline field called "Additional data".
+This would appear after the input section data.

 \imageStyle{section.png,width:90%}
     \image html section.png "Sysconfig view of Section and the corresponding Linker File generation"

+### Default Linker Configuration

+\imageStyle{before_default_config.png,width:60%}
+    \image html before_default_config.png "Sysconfig view of Linker: Before button Click"

+Initially when we open an empty project, no memory configurator related configuration will be there and hence linker.cmd won't generate.
+User can either add the configurations manually or may take the help of this CLICK button to populate the default instances of these modules to generate a default linker.
+Later it can be edited/ added/ removed as per our needs.

+\imageStyle{after_default_config.png,width:60%}
+    \image html after_default_config.png "Sysconfig view of Linker: After button Click"

+\note
+When user opens a multi core project and clicks this button in each core, he/she will get conflicts in the Memory Region module because of the shared regions being added in sysconfig of all the cores.
+Here, user has to manually delete the conflicting regions.

 ### MPU Settings